-If you were already physically active before your pregnancy, it's healthy to keep it up.
-If you weren’t physically active before your pregnancy, it’s not too late to start!
+And if you weren’t active before your pregnancy, it’s not too late to start!

-- Choose aerobic activities – activities that make your heart beat faster — like walking fast, dancing, swimming, or raking leaves.
+- Choose activities that make your heart beat faster — like walking fast, dancing, swimming, or raking leaves

 Avoid high-risk activities.

-- Stay away from activities that increase your risk of falling, like downhill skiing or horseback riding.
+- Stay away from activities that increase your risk of falling, like downhill skiing or horseback riding

 Content last updated May 25, 2022

-This information on physical activity was adapted from materials from the 2008 Physical Activity Guidelines for Americans, the Office on Women’s Health, and National Institutes of Health Weight-control Information Network (WIN).
+This information on physical activity was adapted from materials from the Physical Activity Guidelines for Americans, the Office on Women’s Health, and National Institutes of Health Weight-control Information Network (WIN).

 U.S. Department of Health and Human Services’ Physical Activity Guidelines Review Team